 Dr. Shane Doyle, Apsáalooke

-Dr. Shane Doyle, Apsáalooke, is an educational and cultural consultant who hails from Crow Agency, MT.
+Dr. Shane Doyle, Apsáalooke, is an educational and cultural consultant who hails from Crow Agency, Montana.
 His work includes archaeological and genetic research, curriculum design, performance art production, and environmental advocacy.
-Currently, he is helping to lead the commemoration of Yellowstone Park's 150th birthday with the installation of an Intertribal Teepee Village near Gardiner in August 2022.
-Dr. Doyle lives in Bozeman with his wife Megkian and their 5 children.
+Doyle helped commemorate Yellowstone Park's 150th birthday by coordinating the installation of the All Nations Teepee Village at Madison Junction in August 2022.
+Dr. Doyle lives in Bozeman with his wife Megkian and their five children.